-Fenced dog play areas have been growing in popularity over recent years as more and more successful examples are realised around the world.
-With increased pressure on the urban environment, fenced dog play areas provide a much-needed space for dogs, and their owners, to socialise and exercise in a safe and controlled environment.
+Fenced dog play areas have been growing in popularity.
+With increased pressure on the urban environment, these areas provide a space for dogs, and their owners, to socialise and exercise in a safe and controlled environment.
 They offer new activities, opportunities and experiences for people to enjoy the urban parklands with their dogs.

 What is a fenced dog play area?